-So I’m an introvert person and I don’t like huge discussions or loud people.
+So I’m an introverted person and I don’t like huge discussions or loud people.
 But last year I decided to become president of my student organization.
-I thought a lot about it, I analyzed because it will also interfere with my studies and work.
+I thought a lot about it, I analyzed it because it will also interfere with my studies and work.
 But then I thought why not?

 Don’t ask ‘Why’, ask instead, ‘Why Not’. — John F. Kennedy

 You still should analyze important projects or decisions to prevent a mistake.
 But most of the time don’t worry and think too much about it and just do it!

 Did you see the Netflix series “Never Have I Ever…” about a teenage girl?
 She is worried about everything: what people think, how she looks like, what her family would say, how her future looks like,…